 - Serve them hot/cold or at room temperature.
 I love to have them hot with a dollop of ghee in the centre after you break open the dumpling.

-Poornam Boorelu Recipe | how to prepare Poornalu | Purnam Burelu
+Poornam Boorelu Recipe | How to Prepare Poornalu | Purnam Burelu

 Ingredients